 In general, students seeking admission into this type of degree program require a bachelor's degree.
 Some academic institutions require students to complete prerequisite courses in biology, statistics, chemistry, physics, social science and psychology.
 Additionally, programs could require letters of recommendation and GRE scores.
+Students in the program will complete required clinical experiences, which generally include patient observation and examination, through campus clinics or at affiliated physical therapy facilities.
 Upon successful completion of a DPT degree program, graduates are eligible to sit for the National Physical Therapy Examination for state licensure.

 Doctor of Physical Therapy